BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/octoplus.md

     You can use the [data_last_retrieved sensor](./diagnostics.md#free-electricity-sessions-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.

+## Octoplus Weekend Happy Hours

+`sensor.octopus_energy_{{ACCOUNT_ID}}_weekend_happy_hours`

+Determines the current number of weekend happy hours available for use.
+This sensor will only be available if you have enrolled on the octoplus programme.

+!!! note
+    This will only be available if you have enrolled into Octoplus.
+Once enrolled, reload the integration to gain access to this sensor.

 ## Services

 There are some services available relating to these entities that you might find useful.
 They can be found in the [services docs](../services.md#octoplus).